Beverly Hills Teens: Reception

 In the 21st century, Beverly Hills Teens garnered a resurgence of attention from entertainment websites and newspaper columnists reminiscing about their childhoods in the 1980s.
-BuzzFeed writer, Brian Galindo playfully touted the camp appeal of the cartoon as "embodying '80s decadence", describing the series as "the original Beverly Hills, 90210, but way, way more ridiculous."
+BuzzFeed writer, Brian Galindo, playfully touted the camp appeal of the cartoon as "embodying '80s decadence", describing the series as "the original Beverly Hills, 90210, but way, way more ridiculous".

-Dilshan Boange, columnist for the Sri Lankan newspaper The Nation cited the series (and, in particular, its theme song) for exporting American "epicurean" ideals, writing "The Beverly Hills Teens sing out the status quo of monopoly over 'style' and how it's 'done right'.
+Dilshan Boange, columnist for the Sri Lankan newspaper The Nation, cited the series (and, in particular, its theme song) for exporting American "epicurean" ideals, writing "the Beverly Hills Teens sing out the status quo of monopoly over 'style' and how it's 'done right'.
 It is a message to lesser mortals to take note.
 The center tells you what is 'in' and what's not. [...]
 Have you given much thought to how many US TV shows market their lifestyles to us on a daily basis through TV shows that speak of the 'American dream'?"

-In Bulgaria, the show was first broadcast in 2002 on bTV as a part of the FoxKids block along other '80s and '90s shows such as Masked Rider and Inspector Gadget.
-Thus, the age cohort that grew up watching the show there were teens born from the late '80s to children born in the '90s.
+In Bulgaria, the show was first broadcast in 2002 on bTV as a part of the FoxKids block along with other '80s and '90s shows such as Masked Rider and Inspector Gadget.
+Thus, the age cohort that grew up watching the show were teens born from the late '80s to children born in the '90s.
 This introduced the '80s TV show to a much younger audience, including both Millennials and Generation Z members.